dan-nagle/h2m/README.txt

 variable is being used or the package is in a default location and has been found.
 This often results in incompatible versions and linker errors.

-4. Problems with the LLVM build occur more frequently with github downloads than with Curl downloads.
-Often, the problem will be resolved by restarting the process.
+4. Newer versions of Clang/LLVm may be incompatible with the h2m implementation.
+Release 4.0 is known to work, and this is the default download URL.

 3)   USAGE OF H2M